Kevin-Lago/java-guide/03-intermediate_java/06-algorithms/README.md

 - Break down your problems.
 - define the set of steps for getting an output from a given input.

+## Correctness

+> In theoretical computer science, an algorithm is correct with respect to a specification if it behaves as specified.
+Best explored is functional correctness, which refers to the input-output behavior of the algorithm (i.e., for each input it produces an output satisfying the specification). - [Wikipedia](https://en.wikipedia.org/wiki/Correctness_(computer_science))

+- Must return a value
+- Must complete execution in a finite amount of time
+- Must output the same result everytime for a given input set
+- There are two types of correctness;
+    - Partial Correctness
+    - Total Correctness

+---

 ## Computability Theory

 > Computability theory, also known as recursion theory, is a branch of mathematical logic, computer science, and the theory of computation that originated in the 1930s with the study of computable functions and Turing degrees.
 The field has since expanded to include the study of generalized computability and definability.
 In these areas, computability theory overlaps with proof theory and effective descriptive set theory. - [Wikipedia](https://en.wikipedia.org/wiki/Computability_theory)